Wang Huan (figure skater)

 Wang Huan (born September 10, 1983 in Changchun, China) is a Chinese former figure skater.
-She is the 1999 Chinese national champion and 2000 National bronze medalist.
-She is a two-time competitor at ISU Championships, placing 18th at the 1998 World Junior Figure Skating Championships and 15th at the 2001 Four Continents Championships.
-She won bronze medals at the 1997 Asian Championships and 1998 Junior Grand Prix event in Beijing.
+She is the 1999 Chinese national champion and 2000 national bronze medalist.
+She is a two-time competitor in ISU Championships, placing 18th at the 1998 World Junior Figure Skating Championships and 15th at the 2001 Four Continents Championships.
+She won bronze medals at the 1997 Asian Championships and at the 1998 Junior Grand Prix event in Beijing.
 She also placed 6th at the 1999 Asian Winter Games.